rahulumrao/FormatTransformer/README.md

 ```
 ## Usage

-`xyzcenter` - center molecular structure at the center of box
+`xyzcenter` - shift molecule at the center of box

 ```bash
 ❯ xyzcenter -h